SALIS - Research in SALIS

 We collaborate with national and international partners, we participate in externally funded projects, we work with industry to help meet the challenges of communication in multilingual and multicultural environments, and we collaborate with civic society to share knowledge of the many languages and cultures we deal with and to address societal issues faced by communities that are diverse, multilingual and/or multicultural.

 SALIS is currently home to a thriving community of doctoral and post-doctoral researchers at both MPhil and PhD levels.
+Click here for more information about our PhD programme and here for information about our PhD scholarships.

 We also collaborate with a number of other research centres and networks including: